 Having passed the meaningless milestone of “code complete” on my unsupervised thesis (I hope no one was under the impression that UR is my only plot to capture the world—ha!
-In fact, there is a completely separate technical track), and having discovered that the Sibyl can indeed read (at least, she can read the word “schoolhouse”), I feel entitled to take this Thursday off.
+In fact, there is a completely separate technical track), and having discovered that my daughter can indeed read (at least, she can read the word “schoolhouse”), I feel entitled to take this Thursday off.

 I do wish to note, however, that I’ve found the key to world peace.
 The key is 119–1830–0128–0886.
 No, this is not Peter Thiel’s account number at UBS.
 What is it?
 The answer, next week on UR.
 Or possibly the week after.

 For those who absolutely need some kind of fix, however, I’ve had a couple of conversations with UR readers.
 One, which most probably missed, is a conversation about cryptographic sovereign security with Devin Finbarr, in an Arnold Kling thread.

 Another, which everyone missed because it was in email, is a conversation with Porphyrogenitus, beginning with this post.
 Since he of the purple genitals has not enabled comments, I was compelled to respond via email, thusly: